Your data and security : Overview

 If you’ve lost your access code, you can request a new access code.
-A new code will start a new census, which will replace one you may have already started.
+A new code will start a new census.
 You can contact us if you have any concerns about information you’ve already filled in on a census.

 All our systems, staff and suppliers must protect your confidentiality by law.
 Laws in place that cover protection of your data include the:

 To find out more about how we keep your data safe, visit the ONS website.